aleatoricmbnt/terraform-test-modules/modules/terraform-invalid-file/README.md

 # Terraform Module - Testing

 This Terraform module is designed for testing purposes and can be used as a starting point for creating new modules.
-It includes an invalid `main.tf` file.
+It includes an invalid file "a" and a `main.tf` file.

 ## Usage